What is Horchata? The Essential Valencian Drink You Must Try

 Your horchata, your rules!
 This versatile, plant-based elixir invites endless creativity.
 While traditionalists might stir in unrefined cane sugar to enhance the natural caramel notes of tigernuts, health-conscious sippers can swap in raw honey, stevia, or monk fruit to keep it low-glycemic yet indulgent.

 Feeling like a mixologist?
 A dash of cinnamon adds warmth, a hint of vanilla bean brings floral depth, or a touch of orange zest infuses a bright citrusy kick.
-Each variation opens up new dimensions in this centuries-old drink, proving that horchata is not just a tradition—it’s a canvas for personal expression.
+Each variation opens up new dimensions in this centuries-old drink.

 Is Horchata Vegan and Allergy-Friendly?